mellypop/curse-of-strahd/docs/Characters/Daggerford/Haven.md

+---
+tags:
+  - blacksmith
+---

-Haven is the blacksmith of [[../../Locations/Daggerford/Trade of the Tools|Trade of the Tools]].
+Haven is the blacksmith of [[Trade of the Tools|Trade of the Tools]].

-#blacksmith